ufidon/ct/mod3/tml.md

 Recursively enumerable language
 ---
-A language L over the alphabet Σ is called `recursively enumerable` if there is a TM T that
+A language L over the alphabet Σ is called `recursively enumerable (r.e.)` if there is a TM T that
 - accepts every word in L
   - `ACCEPT(T)=L`
 - either rejects (crashes) or loops forever for every word in the complement of L